nabeelnazir/ruby_app/README.md

 `rspec`

 ### Possible Improvements (ideas):
-1. Validations like file does not exists and correct IP validations can be moved in a seperate file for more DRY and reusable approach.
-2. It may allow to use specific IP addresses.
+1. It may allow to use specific IP addresses.
 Currently it's catching all the IP addresses.
-3. Most views and unique views methods can be further divide into in multiple methods.
+2. Most views and unique views methods can be further divide into in multiple methods.
 Currently they are in one line.
+3. Feature test cases can be added.
+4. Yard gem can be added for documentation.

 ### Approach used:
 1. TDD first approach used.